bondom/flashtest/README.md

 get corresponding message in helper window.
 Generated code is output to console or saved to file depending on `saveToFs` prop of CollectorComponent.
 <br/>
 <br/>
-When you got generated code in file just run it, if it passes - good!
-If it fails at once after generating check next things:
+When you got generated code in test file just run it, if it passes - good!<br/>
+If test <b>fails</b> at once after generating check next things:
 1. Your jest puppeteer setup, to check this one just create simple test with jest and puppeteer and run it.
 2. Check if you added `data-hook` attribute to all `interaction elements` you interacted with.
 3. If you use async requests, check if data sent by backend didn't change.